gethin101/rework-stability-mod/README.md

 # Gethin's A1 Mini Camera Systen

-This is my custom camera system design for the Bambu lab A1 Mini made during [Hackclub's Rework program](https://rework.hackclub.com/).
+This is my custom camera system design for the Bambu lab A1 Mini designed and made during [Hackclub's Rework program](https://rework.hackclub.com/).

 It uses custom G-code, a raspberry pi pico 2H, a Logitech C270 webcam and a KW11-3Z microswitch to record smooth timelapses of my prints.